Aryt3/writeups/huntress_ctf_2023/lolz#2/readme.md

 So now I got the following: `Bt`(a) and `By`(f). <br/>
 taking `t` and `y` they are also 4 letters apart. <br/>

-Knowing this I made a table to decode every letter:
+Knowing this I made a table to decode the letters I can be sure about:
 | letter | Letter-Pair |
 | :----: | :---------: |
 | a | Bt |